 A great cookie is best when it’s fresh from the oven.
 That’s why Joe recommends freezing the dough, not the cookies.
 You can freeze them by the round and store them, frozen, in an air-tight container until you’re ready to bake.

-Just use an ice cream scoop to scoop them onto a parchment-lined baking sheet.
+Just use an ice cream scoop to scoop them onto parchment-lined baking sheets.
 (The ice cream scoop will help keep the cookie size uniform.)
 Put the whole tray into the freezer until the cookies are frozen solid, then transfer the cookie dough balls to your air-tight container for storage.